What Do Range Manager Do?

 - Forestry and Wildlife Manager

 There were about 22,300 jobs for Range Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Range Manager by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Range Manager are Colorado, New Hampshire, and Utah.
 Watch out if you plan on working in Rhode Island, New Mexico, or Maryland.
 These states have the worst job growth for this type of profession.